openminted/alvis-docker/documentation/OMTD-docker-interface.md

-# Integration of dockerized components
+# Common interface for the OMTD dockerized components

-## Component Docker image : Basics
+## Docker images of components

 ## Prerequisities for a common interface